Contains definitions of words and acronyms used throughout the Capital Funding Guide.

 Framework Delivery Agreement

-Contract between the Agency and delivery partners, detailing the terms and conditions under which capital grant for the 2011 to 2015 Affordable Homes Programme purposes was paid.
+Contract between Homes England and delivery partners, detailing the terms and conditions under which capital grant for the 2011 to 2015 Affordable Homes Programme purposes was paid.

 The use of recycled grant by a provider to repurchase some, or all, of a leaseholder’s shares where the leaseholder is in mortgage difficulty.
 Sometimes known as reverse or downward staircasing (see Leasehold Repurchase).